adamwiggins/12factor/content/config.md

 * Credentials to external services such as Amazon S3 or Twitter
 * Per-deploy values such as the canonical hostname for the deploy

 Apps sometimes store config as constants in the code.
-This is a violation of twelve-factor, which requires **strict separatation of config from code**.
+This is a violation of twelve-factor, which requires **strict separation of config from code**.
 Config varies substantially across deploys, code does not.
 A litmus test for whether an app has all config correctly factored out of the code is whether the codebase could be open sourced as-is without compromising any credentials.

 Another approach to config is the use of config files which are not checked into revision control, such as `config/database.yml` in Rails.
 This is a huge improvement over using constants which are checked into the code repo, but still has weaknesses: it's easy to mistakenly check in a config file to the repo; there is a tendency for config files to be scattered about in different places and different formats, making it hard to see and manage all the config in one place.
 Further, these formats tend to be language- or framework-specific.